ShahJinali/FusionAlgorithm/INSTALL.md

 # Compilers

-This software has been tested using compiler:
+This software has been tested using the compiler:

 * gcc (7.4.0)
 * Probably it will work with previous versions as well.